Pediatric-Accelerated-Intelligence-Lab/mGene-ml/README.md

 - `CreateStandardizedImages.py`: Generates standardized face images by registering to a reference using landmarks and cropping the face region.
 Optional background removal.
 - `AverageFace.py`: Constructs an average face from the standardized dataset.

+---

+## 🧪 Demo

+### Data

+To demonstrate the capabilities of the software, 20 cases are provided in the `demo_data` folder.
+These include sickle cell disease cases from the Democratic Republic of the Congo.
+All patients have consented to the public release of their photos.
+The cases are divided into two groups:
+- 10 younger patients (<13 years old)
+- 10 older patients (>13 years old)

+### Results

+Expected results are available in the `demo_results` folder.
+The final pipeline output is stored in `CrossValidation.xlsx` under `/demo_results/Results`.
+This file contains four sheets:
+- **AllFeatures**: Mean, standard deviation, and Mann-Whitney U test *p*-values for all 73 features (13 geometric + 60 appearance).
+- **CrossValidation**: Leave-one-out cross-validation performance when selecting up to 5 features.
+- **SelectedFeatures**: Ranked list of the selected features (based on aggregate importance scores).
+- **FeatureValues**: Raw feature values for each subject.

+### Example Visual Outputs

+- **Texture Feature Visualization**: "Texture at center of cupid’s bow" at resolution R1 is included in the `TextureImages` folder.
+- **Average Face**: Standardized images for the 10 older subjects (with background removed) are in `StandardizedImages_olderSCD`.
+Their average face is also saved in the `demo_results` folder.

+### Intermediate Outputs

+Other folders contain intermediate outputs.
+For example, `StandardizedData` holds results from the image alignment and cropping step (Step 1).

+### Runtime

+Running the complete pipeline on the demo dataset takes approximately **5 minutes**.

 ## 🛠️ Installation Guide

 ### 📌 Operating System